Flights & getting there

 Kenya Airways (www.kenya-airways.com) Two flights a day between Nairobi and Tana.

 Yachts regularly sail to Madagascar to/from South Africa, Mozambique, Mayotte, Réunion and Mauritius, and travellers may be able to join the crossing as crew members.
-Your best options to find a boat are online forums, word of mouth and asking around at ports (Nosy Be in particular).
+Your best option to find a boat are online forums, word of mouth and asking around at ports (Nosy Be in particular).

 Baobab Travel (www.baobab.nl; Netherlands) Offers a south and east circuit.

 Cortez Travel & Expeditions (www.air-mad.com; USA) Well-established operator with an agency in the USA and one in Madagascar.
 Offers organised tours as well as customised trips.

 Madagaskar Travel (www.madagaskar-travel.de; Germany) General and specialist fauna-and-flora itineraries.